Lighthouses of the Turks and Caicos Islands

 Trabas has a photo by Douglas Cameron, Wikimedia has a photo, Marinas.com has excellent aerial

-photos, Huelse has a historic postcard view, Google has a clouded satellite
+photos, Huelse has a historic postcard view, Bing has a satellite

 view, and Lighthouse Digest has an article on earlier unsuccessful efforts to restore the lighthouse to kerosene